Älihan Smaiylov: Tenure

+First term

-On 11 January 2022, Mäjilis, the lower house of the Kazakh Legislature, approved Smaiylov as the new PM with 89 MPs from all parties unanimously voting in favour for his candidacy.
+On 11 January 2022, the Mäjilis, the lower house of the Parliament of Kazakhstan, approved Smaiylov as the new prime minister with 89 deputies across party factions unanimously voting in favour for his candidacy.
 President Tokayev at the session asserted that Smaiylov's view on Kazakhstan's future economy being "correct" and that he had "a precise plan".
 From there, Smaiylov himself thanked for support and remarked it as a "great responsibility" and praised Tokayev's existing policies.
-With 9 out of 20 total ministers being new appointees, Smaiylov's cabinet faced tasks in improving the quality of life for citizens, maintaining economic growth, dealing with the COVID-19 pandemic, restoring the widescale damage and leading Kazakhstan out of the aftermath caused by the unrest.
-At the first meeting with cabinet of ministers, Smaiylov proclaimed that the government "must justify the high confidence of the head of state at this difficult moment for the whole country."
+With 9 out of 20 total ministers being new appointees, the First Smaiylov Government faced tasks in improving the quality of life for citizens, maintaining economic growth, dealing with the ongoing COVID-19 pandemic, restoring the widescale damage and leading Kazakhstan out of the aftermath caused by the unrest.

+At the first meeting with cabinet of ministers on 12 January 2022, Smaiylov proclaimed that the government "must justify the high confidence of the head of state at this difficult moment for the whole country."

+Second term

+In response to the 2023 Kazakhstan wildfires, Smaiylov urged faster implementation of early fire detection systems in Kazakh natural parks, citing Burabay National Park's success in reducing fire damage and response times, and instructed measures to equip all national parks and forests with these systems and revise wildfire response protocols.
+On 31 July 2023, Smaiylov signed a resolution to allocate an additional 918 million tenge from the government reserve for purchasing fire-fighting overalls for employees of forest fire stations working in environmental institutions and forestries.

+On 5 February 2024, Smaiylov and his cabinet resigned.
+He was replaced by his deputy and acting Prime Minister, Roman Sklyar.
+The next day, the official new Prime Minister, Oljas Bektenov was appointed.

+Domestic policy

+COVID-19 response

+Amid rising COVID-19 cases in several regions of Kazakhstan, Smaiylov on 12 January 2022 instructed the Ministry of Healthcare and local executive bodies to increase PCR testing, monitor operations, ensure medical readiness, and prevent drug shortages, emphasizing the need for mobile medical teams to provide home care and free medicines, while also significantly increasing the rate of population revaccination under the personal control of regional akims.